Isle of Man TT: Supertwin TT (2022–present)

 2022 saw the introduction of the supertwin race run over 3 laps, increased to 4 laps the following year.
 The class is very similar to the lightweight class which last ran in 2019, although with some differences.
-The maximum capacity has been increased to 700cc allowing the Yamaha YZF-R7 and Aprilia RS660 to compete.
-In 2022 bikes with capacities of 651cc+ were required to run 10 kg heavier than the 150 kg limit for the 650cc machines, but 2023 saw this changed and all bikes in the class now have a minimum weight of 150 kg.
+The maximum capacity has been increased to 700 cc allowing the Yamaha YZF-R7 and Aprilia RS660 to compete.
+In 2022 bikes with capacities of 651 cc+ were required to run 10 kg heavier than the 150 kg minimum for the 650 cc machines, but 2023 saw this changed and all bikes in the class now have a minimum weight of 150 kg.